SunnyAgrwl05/medagent-ai/README.md

 <td width="50%" valign="top">

 ### 💊 Medicine Identifier
-Snap a photo of a medicine strip, or just type its name.
-It tells you what it's for, how it's usually taken, and what to watch out for — never telling you to self-medicate.
+Photo or name of a medicine → what it's for, how it's taken, and what to watch for.

 </td>
 <td width="50%" valign="top">

 ### 🎙️ Voice Chat
-Just talk out loud, hands-free.
-The assistant listens, thinks, and replies back in a real speaking voice — like a phone call with a calm nurse.
+Hands-free conversation.
+It listens, thinks, and replies out loud.

 </td>
 </tr>